We're here to answer all of your questions

 Will my insurance cover me at Tower Health Urgent Care?

 A list of participating insurance companies can be found on the Urgent Care insurance page.
 If you have a high deductible, it is possible that your insurance company will hold you responsible for the bill; however, the fees will be based on your insurance carrier’s fee schedule.
 If your insurance company is not participating with Tower Health Urgent Care, you will be responsible for the bill.
-We will submit the initial bill to your insurance carrier on your behalf and provide you any necessary paperwork which you can submit to your insurance company for reimbursement.
+We will submit the initial bill to your insurance carrier on your behalf and provide you with any necessary paperwork which you can submit to your insurance company for reimbursement.
 We cannot guarantee reimbursement from non-participating insurance companies.
 Please let us know of your non-participating insurance company and we can try to get a participating status with them.
 (It would also help if you called them as well!)

 Why did you bill me when I thought my insurance company was participating?

 This could have occurred for various reasons.
-It is possible that you were not eligible to receive particular benefits; it is also possible that you may have had a high deductible, causing your insurance company to shift responsibility of the bill on to you (until the deductible has been met).
-In a rare case, it may have been a computer error or oversight of either Tower Health Urgent Care or your insurance carrier.
-If you have any questions regarding a bill you received, please do not hesitate to call our Billing Department at 610-226-6210, Monday – Friday, 8 a.m. to 4:30 p.m.
+It is possible that you were not eligible to receive particular benefits; it is also possible that you may have had a high deductible, causing your insurance company to shift the responsibility for the bill onto you (until the deductible has been met).
+In rare cases, it may have been a computer error or oversight of either Tower Health Urgent Care or your insurance carrier.
+If you have any questions regarding a bill you received, please do not hesitate to call our Billing Department at 484-628-1020, Monday – Friday, 8 a.m. to 4:30 p.m.
 Our billing specialists will be able to help you understand your bill and/or your EOB (explanation of benefits) letter.

 I don't have insurance.
-How much do you charge for a visit?
+How much will I be charged for a visit?